TerminalJack/Spriter2UnityDX/README.md

 While the importer strives to convert your Spriter projects into Unity animations, it doesn't necessarily focus on making those animations easy to edit in Unity.
 You will likely find that it is better to continue using Spriter for animation creation and editing.

+If you need to expand or contract an animation, prefer to do so in Spriter rather than in Unity.
+For parent and pivot changes, Spriter actually uses two keys that have the exact same time.

+Having two keys at the same frame time isn't possible in Unity so to handle these cases the importer will use two different keys.
+At import time these keys are just half a millisecond apart but expanding an animation in Unity also means expanding the distance between these keys which can cause problems.

+On the flip side, contracting an animation in Unity risks having the editor drop keys that are too close to each other.
+This is also one of the reasons why Spriter animation clips must be imported with a sample rate of 1000 frames per second.

+>Stretching and contracting an animation in Spriter has its risks as well.
+Creators will often place a key just 1 millisecond after another with the intention of instantly changing the key value(s).
+Stretching the animation in this case will instead cause the value to tween between the two keys.
+So be mindful in either case.

 ## Known Issues.

 During an import, having a Spriter project open in the Spriter application can (infrequently) cause the import to fail.
 You will get an error regarding file access.
 You may need to close the Spriter application in this case.